British NVC community W7: Community composition

 Alder is often not as abundant as in the previous types.
 Ash and/or silver birch are frequent with mixtures of common sallow, hazel and hawthorn in the shrub layer.
 Ground flora includes meadow sweet, yellow pimpernel, lady fern, rough stalked meadow grass, creeping soft grass, creeping buttercup and/or golden saxifrage.
 These are found on base rich flushes with gleyed mineral soils.

 Distribution

-It is the commonest alder type in upland woods; it does occur in the lowlands but often in a rather fragmentary fashion along streams.
+It is the commonest alder carr in upland woods; it does occur in the lowlands but often in a rather fragmentary fashion along streams.